TheMockingJay1013/RISC_processor/README.md

 ## how to add Your own instructions
 - Any other algorithm that is in the scope of this processor can be simulated .
-- In order to do it , follow the instruction encoding procedure followed in the 32 Bit Processor Design (1)..pdf file and according write the machine code inside the instruction memory ( can be found in the initial block of the main.v file)
+- In order to do it , follow the instruction encoding procedure followed in the 32 Bit Processor Design (1)..pdf file and accordingly write the machine code inside the instruction memory ( can be found in the initial block of the main.v file)
-- **Note** that the first instruction is a garbage instruction (needed to stall the CPU - you may use the same one that is already there) and the last instruction is a termination instruction (which also you can use the one that already there)
+- **Note** that the first instruction is a garbage instruction (needed to stall the CPU - you may use the same one that is already there) and the last instruction is a termination instruction (which also you can use the one that is already there)